Irradi-ato-rs/A4E3/README.md

 Before formalization, A4E3’s logic served consultants as a high-velocity engine, recalibrating how teams process data and leverage facilities in real-time.

 Transitioning from implicit heuristic to explicit math amplifies precision without altering utility.
 It articulates expert intuition, making the shift from perception to insight seamless, reproducible, and scalable.
-A4E3 proves fundamental system dynamics govern thought long before we possess the notation to define them.
+A4E3 proves fundamental system dynamics govern thought long before we possess the notation to define them

+## Caveat

+You have to strip the physics poetry in the [3LAWS](https://github.com/Irradi-ato-rs/A4E3/blob/main/3LAWS.md).
+Whe'll show more how AI is trying to synthesize A4E3 here.

 ---
 *Keywords: AI Safety, Geometric Mechanics, Lagrangian Control, Social Physics, Riemannian Geometry, Systemic Integrity*